exakat/exakat/docs/Rules.rst

 Local variables exclude globals (imported with global) and arguments.

 When too many variables are used in a function, it is a code smells.
 The function is trying to do too much and needs extra space for juggling.
-Beyond 15 variables, it becomes difficult to keep track of their name and usage, leading to confusion, overwritting or hijacking.
+Beyond 15 variables, it becomes difficult to keep track of their name and usage, leading to confusion, overwriting or hijacking.

 .. code-block:: php